-Our principal administrative, sales, marketing, research and development and final testing facility is located in a building of approximately 34,000 square feet in Sunnyvale, California.
-This facility is leased through March 2020.
-In October 2018, we submitted a nine-month termination notice to the landlord to end the lease in July 2019.
-On February 13, 2019, we entered into an agreement to lease approximately 24,164 square feet of premises located at 2220 Lundy Avenue, San Jose, California for a period of five years, effective April 15, 2019 to use as its new headquarters.
-In October 2018, the Company leased a facility for Research and Development in San Diego, California, the lease of which expires in July 2020.
+Our principal administrative, sales, marketing, research and development and final testing facility is located in a building of approximately 24,164 square feet of premises located at 2220 Lundy Avenue, San Jose, California for a period of five years, effective April 15, 2019.
+Until April 14, 2019, the Company's principal administrative, sales, marketing, research and development and final testing facility was located at 1277 Orleans Drive, Sunnyvale, CA 94089.
+The Company exited Sunnyvale premises lease in July 2019.

+In October 2018, the Company leased a facility for Research and Development in San Diego, California, the lease of which expired in July 2020.
+The Company did not renew the lease agreement and closed the San Diego office.
 On February 28, 2019, SensiML Corporation, our newly acquired subsidiary, entered into an agreement to lease approximately 925 square feet of facility space in Beaverton, Oregon, which expires in March 2021.
-We lease a 9,400 square foot facility in Bangalore, India for the purpose of software development.
-This facility is leased through June 2021.
+The Company is currently considering several options including negotiating with the landlord of its Oregon location for an extension.
+Additionally, we lease a 9,400 square foot facility in Bangalore, India for the purpose of software development, which is leased through June 2021.
+On July 10, 2020, the Company's Indian subsidiary leased a smaller office premises of 1,100 square feet for a period of 11 months to accommodate the reduced headcount resulting from our restructuring in 2020.
+Subsequently, we deemed the 9,400 square foot location to be abandoned and we recognized the rent expense of that facility in restructuring charges in December 2020.
 We also lease office space in Shanghai, China; in London, England; in Taipei, Taiwan; and in Seongnam City, South Korea.
 We believe that our existing facilities are adequate for our current needs.